 Trim Level Breakdown

-The Wrangler comes in four separate trim levels: Sport, Sport S, Sahara and Rubicon.
+The Wrangler is available in three trim levels: Sport, Sahara and Rubicon.

 The Wrangler features dual front and side airbags to supplement a sturdy body-on-frame construction and crumple zones that absorb energy from a crash.

 As a two-door, removable roof SUV with unparallelled off-road chops, the Wrangler is essentially in a class of one.
-However, off-road-focused SUVs that could conceivably be cross-shopped against the Wrangler include the Toyota FJ Cruiser and the Nissan Xterra.
+However, off-road-focused SUVs that could conceivably be cross-shopped against the Wrangler include the Nissan Xterra and the Toyota 4Runner.